ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/04_pipeline_&_computational(RNA-seq).md

 <br>

-In particular, the presence and consisten annotation of selected feature type (e.g., exon) and attribute (e.g., gene_id) in the GTF file should be verified.
+In particular, the presence and consistent annotation of selected feature type (e.g., exon) and attribute (e.g., gene_id) in the GTF file should be verified.

 Even when the annotation is correct, unexpected results can arise when **counting assumptions** do not match the properties of the sequencing library.